Félix Paiva

-Félix Paiva (21 February 1877, Caazapá, Caazapá Department – 2 November 1965, Asunción) was a Paraguayan politician from the Liberal Party.
+Félix Paiva (21 February 1877 – 2 November 1965) was a Paraguayan politician from the Liberal Party.

 His mother was Martina Paiva.
 He was married to Silvia Esther Heisecke, and had 6 sons, Armando, Aníbal, Raúl, Augusto César, Milcíades Adolfo and Danilo Victor.
 He founded the newspapers El Diario and El Orden (which would later be renamed El País).

 He studied law at, worked as university teacher and was dean of the National University of Asuncion and president of the Supreme Court.
 In his political career he was a minister in many occasions, president of the Senate, Vice President of Paraguay between 1920 and 1921, and also President of Paraguay from 15 August 1937 to 15 August 1939.

 He became president after the overthrow of Rafael Franco.
 In his term he restored the Constitution of 1870.
 On 10 October 1938, the Congress of Paraguay confirmed Paiva as provisional president.
 He signed a peace agreement with Bolivia in 1938, which concluded the Chaco War.